sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 * Mike Preuss, University of Leiden, the Netherlands
 * Marc Schoenauer, INRIA, France

+Project ideas this year should be based on the UN's Sustainable Development Goals, https://www.un.org/sustainabledevelopment/

 ## Venue

 Czech Technical University, Faculty of Electrical Engineering, which